What is a Repair Café?

 Repair Cafes are free pop-up events where local people bring in their broken and damaged belongings and local volunteer experts do their best to repair them.
 Repair Cafés are a growing movement and in 2022 Repair Café Aotearoa New Zealand (RCANZ) was created with the aim to develop and connect, inform, and support the network of people and organisations around New Zealand who organise community repair events in.
 There are currently 34 Repair Cafés (and rising) in Aotearoa New Zealand.

 About Palmerston North Repair Café.

 Palmerston North Repair Café launched in September 24th at Te Manawa Museum with the support of Environment Network Manawatū, PNCC, MENZSHED, SuperGrans Manawatū and other community organisations.
 The café works in cooperation with local businesses with the overall goal of improving accessibility to and understanding of repair, repurpose and recycling opportunities within the city as a means of reducing waste and engendering local resilience, connection, and cohesion.

 Depending on the skills and passions of Repair Café volunteers on the day, items mended and saved from landfill include clothing, toys, household items, bikes, books, wooden items, jewellery, computers and more.
 We are always looking for more volunteers with specialist skills to help us repairing.

-The Repair Café will take place on the last Saturday of each month starting again on 25th February 2023.
+The Repair Café will take place on the last Saturday of each month from 10am-1pm, last mend at 12:30pm.